Maedang/Project2_Team3/README.md

   ```

 ## √ Transform:
   During our transforming stage of cleaning, joining, filtering, and aggregating our csv datasets, we had a few steps to undertake.
 Our first steps in cleaning up the datasets involved figuring out which variables were not relevant.
 Pandas was used as the main tool in our Jupyter Notebook to load all three CSV files.
 Next was filtering the files and joining them together into data frames.
 We removed the genres and tmdbId columns as they were not relevant to the focus of this study.
 The team identified nulls by performing an outer merge on the movieId column across all datasets.
 The key to being able to request the information from the API was in the imdbId tag in the csv's.
-To match the IDs to the parameters the API was requesting, we had to transform the imdbId column using pandas: </br>
+To match the IDs to the parameters the API was requesting, we had to transform the imdbId column using Pandas: </br>

   ```Python
   # Drop N/As